tobydriscoll/julia-workshop/README.md

     E\bigl[\left|x_n\right|\bigr] = \sqrt{\frac{2n}{\pi}}.
     $$
     Perform a random walk with $n=100,000$ and verify that these expected values are approximately obtained.
-4. You know the Maclaurin series for the exponential function:
+4. You know the Maclaurin series for the exponential function,
     $$
     e^x = 1 + x + \frac{x^2}{2} + \cdots + \frac{x^n}{n!} + \cdots.
     $$